• What is the cost of aging IT hardware in my business?

 Why do businesses avoid replacing hardware?
 What is the cost of aging IT hardware in my business?

 It’s not really an easy question to answer, but we can maybe conclude that capital expenditure is properly considered by the relevant people in most organisations and businesses and are therefore looked at as an avoidable cost.
-Whereas staff costs are considered as unavoidable and therefore less considered as the person is always in the business.
-However, what is the cost of the frustrated employee?
+Whereas staff costs are regarded as unavoidable and therefore less considered as the person is always in the business.
+However, what is the price of the frustrated employee?

-If you add-in to the mix, the cost of repairing old equipment when it goes wrong, then the decision to keep the kit in the first place can seem worse and worse.
+If you add to the mix the cost of repairing old equipment when it goes wrong, then the decision to keep the kit in the first place can seem increasingly difficult.

-What are the risks of NOT replacing our IT Kit before it’s slow?
+What are the security vulnerabilities and risks of NOT replacing our IT Kit before it’s slow?

 The obvious one is wasted time, as above, it becomes more and more costly to keep the kit in the business.
 At the point where you do decide to replace the kit, if it’s working correctly, it can be planned really well with little downtime.
 However, if it breaks down, you could be without kit for a number of days or weeks, depending on what it is that you need to replace.